-From Squid Game Halloween costumes, to cafes featuring Squid Game games like Singapore’s Brown Butter Café challenge, and pop-ups of scary giant dolls across the globe, in Melbourne, London, and more…the world has absolutely gone wild for this Korean series.
+From Squid Game Halloween costumes, to cafes featuring Squid Game challenges like Brown Butter Café, and pop-ups of giant dolls across the globe…the world went wild for this hit Korean series.

-The South Korean hit show Squid Game, became the most watched show globally on Netflix back in October.
-After being released on September 17, it knocked Netflix’s prior biggest show, Bridgerton down a peg within a month, and is now estimated to be worth $900 million.
+The South Korean show Squid Game became the most watched show globally on Netflix back in October.
+After being released on September 17, it racked in 142 million views in just 11 days and is now estimated to be worth $900 million.

 It was also revealed that the show was 12 years in the making, a long time coming after Hwang Dong-hyuk, Squid Game‘s creator, first had the idea.
 Season one ended on a knife edge, with viewers desperate for more red light, green light action.